 Get Better Hardware

-Well if all of the above suggestions fail then it means you have to upgrade your computer hardware that mainly includes graphics card, processor and memory.
+Well if all of the above suggestions fail then it means you have to upgrade your computer hardware that mainly includes the graphics card, processor, and memory.
 If you have a good processor but a weak graphics card then you should upgrade your graphics card only and if you have a good graphics card but a weak dual-core processor then you should buy a good quad-core (or higher) processor.
-For memory, you should have at least 8GB RAM for running the latest games at high settings.
+For memory, you should have at least 8GB of RAM for running the latest games at high settings.